5327A/RobotC-Code/README.md

 our VEX Robot.
 In this repo, we have various files stemming from test code to competition ready files.
 The latest competition use files are usually denoted by the name of the competition and possibly a date to indicate the final use date.

+This branch is the working branch for programs for the upcoming Modesto VEX Tournament